quarkiverse/quarkus-jdiameter/README.md

 - Removed support for SCTP protocol (Not used and deprecated for 5G)
 - Reworked the jdiameter-ha component to use Infinispan as the caching provider

-**NOTE**: This is an unofficial community extension, and it is not directly related nor supported by RestComm Ltd.
+**NOTE**: This is a community extension, and it is not related nor supported by RestComm Ltd.

 ## Virtual Threading